trex-paxos/trex-paxos-jvm/README.md

 This repository contains a Java library that implements the Paxos algorithm as described in Leslie Lamport's 2001 paper [Paxos Made Simple](https://lamport.azurewebsites.net/pubs/paxos-simple.pdf).
 It aims to be rigorous in terms of safety preferring to mark a node as crashed rather than ignoring any possible safety violation.

 To use this library:

 * You will need to implement the `Journal` interface to persist the state of the algorithm.
 This can be tables (or documents or key-values) in the database that your application uses.
 That allows you to run a database transaction across the state of the algorithm and the state of your main application business logic.
 * At this time you will need to set up the cluster membership manually.
 You will need to assign a unique node identifier to each node in the cluster.
 * This library is designed to be transport agnostic.
-Examples of plugging in network transport as either QUIC, TCP and a lean UDP implementation inspired by QUIC are planned.
+Examples of plugging in trexNetwork transport as either QUIC, TCP and a lean UDP implementation inspired by QUIC are planned.

 This library aims to be a toolkit to help you to not have to write much code at all to run a cluster of nodes that replicate an ordered sequence of appliation commands.
 Yet it has a modular nature so that you can assemble your own custom solution that only uses the core protocol messages and the code algorithm logic.

 At this the time: